niloydeb1/Django-Movie-API/README.md

 # Django-Movie-API

 A simple Django REST API project that provides movie information.
 It retrieves the information from https://www.omdbapi.com (an OPEN RESTful API web service), stores it in the database, and displays it to the Django Admin Site.
-Comments on the movies can also be added.
+Users can also add comments to the movies.

 ## Description:
 * **Show All Movie Information:**